-Whatever the form of prayer, be assured that it will lead you to focus less on self and more on the needs of others.
+Whatever the form of prayer, be assured that it will lead us to focus less on ourselves and more on the needs of others.
 Lent is meant to be a journey, to be an adventure into the mystery of God's dream and hope for us and all the inhabitants of the earth.
 Remember, each step brings us closer to the welcoming arms of our loving God.
-Welcome to Lent!